jadianes/spark-py-notebooks/README.md

 # Spark IPython Notebooks

-This is a collection of IPython notebooks intended to train the reader on different Spark concepts, from basic to advanced, by using the Python language.
+This is a collection of [IPython notebook](http://ipython.org/notebook.html)/[Jupyter](https://jupyter.org/) notebooks intended to train the reader on different Spark concepts, from basic to advanced, by using the Python language.